2 Interior Designers Share Their Entrance Hall Dos & Don’ts

 DO paint the hallway a darker colour.
 It can be tempting to paint a north-facing hallway in white to brighten it, but often the reverse works best.

 DO control the lighting carefully.
 Try to make the area bright and airy during the day but with the option for more mellow lighting in the evening.
-You want to be seduced into a house through the hallway and eased out after an evening of fun.
-If you can have a fireplace in a large hallway, this can create a really luxurious ambience.
+If you can have a fireplace in a large hallway, this can create a real ambience.
 Only use ceiling spots if they are casting light over artwork and don’t have large ceiling pendants or chandeliers unless your hallway is quite grand.
 You don’t want to over light a hallway, especially not with cold lightbulbs; otherwise it can feel like an airport lounge.

 DO add larger paintings and artwork.
 An anonymous hallway always looks sad.
 Even if your hallway is narrow, a skinny console table with some thin stalk lamps will liven up the space.
 Sometimes a simple bench or a pair of chairs and a mirror above is enough.